JuliaLabs/Cassette.jl/README.md

 - Contextual Metadata Propagation Framework: Design is mostly complete; some details remain regarding external state mutation.
-For the design areas that are complete, implementation is mostly complete.
-All that really remains is final integration with the call interceptor (which is important, but shouldn't take more than a few days of development at most).
+For the design areas that are complete, implementation is mostly complete, though I'm still actively experimenting with alternatives.
+Besides the mutation stuff, all that remains is final integration with the call interceptor (which is important, but shouldn't take more than a few days of development at most).
 Note that the same compiler performance problems that affect the call interceptor will affect metadata propagation.

 - Computation Graph Framework: I had a prototype of the graph framework running at JuliaCon 2017, but I threw the prototype away a couple months ago so that I could focus on nailing